 The 2020 IHRSA Health Club Consumer Report

-The 2020 IHRSA Health Club Consumer Report provides club operators, suppliers, and fitness professionals with the data and insights to better understand health club consumers and fitness participants.
+The 2020 IHRSA Health Club Consumer Report provides club and studio operators, suppliers, and fitness professionals with the data and insights to better understand health club and studio consumers and fitness participants.

 “Over the past decade, consumers have increasingly utilized fitness facilities to meet their physical activity and overall health goals.
 The total number of times Americans used a health club rose from 4.6 billion visits in 2010 to 6.7 billion visits in 2019, an impressive 45% increase.
 'The 2020 IHRSA Health Club Consumer Report' provides in-depth analysis for club operators, suppliers, and fitness professionals to better understand club consumer behavior, demographics, and participation trends over the past decade and beyond.”